Quantifying Data Augmentation for LiDAR based 3D Object Detection: Introduction

 \section{Introduction}

 The last years have seen tremendous progress in 3D Object Detection for autonomous driving and the task really only emerged in 2017, when the KITTI~\cite{KITTI} dataset, originally introduced in 2012, was extended by novel benchmarks for 3D Object Detection including 3D and bird's eye view (BEV) evaluation.
-Since then, many more publicly available LiDAR datasets with 3D bounding box annotations have followed. nuScenes~\cite{nuScenes}, Lyft~Level~5~AV~Dataset~\cite{LyftL5Dataset}, Waymo~Open~Dataset~\cite{WaymoOpenDataset}, Argoverse~\cite{Argoverse}, Apollo~3D~\cite{Apollo3D} and Honda~3D~\cite{Honda3D}, just to name some of them.
+Since then, many more publicly available LiDAR datasets with 3D bounding box annotations have followed. nuScenes~\cite{nuScenes}, the Lyft~Level5~Perception~Dataset~\cite{LyftL5Dataset} and STF~\cite{STF} are just some of them, others include \cite{Apollo3D, Argoverse, Honda3D} and \cite{WaymoOpenDataset}.
 With LiDAR sensors getting cheaper \cite{LiDAR} and thereby becoming a viable option for autonomous driving, these LiDAR datasets are fundamental to improve the current state of the art in LiDAR based 3D Object Detection.

-Further, the motivation behind the task of 3D Object Detection is that autonomous driving cars need to find a trajectory in the real world (a 3D space) and not only in a 2D image space.
-Hence, 2D Object Detection for example is insufficient since 2D Object Detection only delivers a location and dimensions in the image plane.
-Even when 2D Object Detection results are merged with Depth Estimation for example through a stereo camera setup, the performance is not as high as directly reasoning in a 3D LiDAR point cloud.
-In fact, the best camera based approach we know of, Pseudo-LiDAR~\cite{Pseudo-LiDAR}, utilizes a 3D Object Detection pipeline.
-What they propose is to convert image-based depth maps into pseudo-LiDAR representations (essentially fake point clouds) and show that this is a much better representation to detect objects in 3D compared to utilizing purely image processing pipelines.
-Image based 3D Object Detection might just be too ill-posed, which makes us believe that in order to reach the desired level of safety for autonomous driving cars, in the end we probably need to have a sensor on-board that is able to deliver raw 3D depth information.
+Further, the motivation behind the task of 3D Object Detection is that autonomous driving cars need to find a trajectory in the real world (a 3D space).
+Hence, 2D Object Detection is insufficient since 2D Object Detection only delivers a location and dimensions in the image plane.
+Even if 2D Object Detection results are combined with Monocular Depth Estimation methods such as \cite{packnet}, the performance is not as high as directly reasoning in 3D LiDAR point clouds.
+Also, Monocular 3D Object Detection methods like Pseudo-LiDAR~\cite{Pseudo-LiDAR} often re-purpose 3D Object Detection pipelines meant for point cloud processing.
+This indicates that point clouds are indeed a much better representation to detect objects in 3D compared to utilizing purely image based pipelines.
+The authors of Pseudo-LiDAR~\cite{Pseudo-LiDAR} propose to convert image-based depth maps into pseudo-LiDAR representations (essentially fake point clouds).
+Newer state of the art Monocular 3D Object Detection methods that are not relying on such pseudo-LiDAR point clouds anymore, like DD3D~\cite{dd3d} still lack far behind in performance compared to state of the art LiDAR based object detectors, \eg PV-RCNN~\cite{PV-RCNN} (16.34\% vs. 81.43\% 3D mAP on moderate cars in the KITTI~\cite{KITTI} dataset, respectively).
+Image based 3D Object Detection might just be too ill-posed, which makes us believe that in order to reach the desired level of safety for autonomous driving cars, we need a sensor on-board that is able to directly measure raw 3D depth information.